ncatlab/nlab-content/pages/646.md

 The use of crossed modules of groupoids and their [[classifying space]] for the non pointed case is explained under [[homotopy 2-type]].

 *  Finding the algebraic model for the $n$-types is just a start.
 Ideally one searches for algebraic models of all the higher homotopy structure as well.
+This was done by [[Jean-Louis Loday]] using the notion of a [[cat-n-group]].

 * The method initiated by J.H.C.
 Whitehead was to approximate homotopy theory by models which analysed particular types of behaviour.
 One of his most widely followed models is that of [[stable homotopy theory]].
 The opposite method was to find algebraic models of restricted classes of spaces, such as 2-types, or with cells in a small range of dimensions.
 H.-J. Baues has followed up many of the latter ideas.